Animated Charts — Create & Export as Video

 Animated Number

 A single number that counts up from zero to its final value.
 Deceptively simple, deeply effective.
 Animated numbers are the fastest way to make a statistic feel earned — watching $2,400,000 tick upward is inherently more dramatic than reading a static figure.
-Add a prefix, suffix, or percentage to match your exact use case.

 Use this when